awsdocs/iam-user-guide/doc_source/reference_policies_elements_condition_operators.md

 | --- | --- |
 |   `Bool`   |  Boolean matching  |

-For example, this identity\-based policy uses the `Bool` condition operator with the `aws:SecureTransport` key to deny all S3 actions on a bucket and its contents if the request is not over SSL\.
+For example, this identity\-based policy uses the `Bool` condition operator with the [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-securetransport](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-securetransport) key to deny all S3 actions on a bucket and its contents if the request is not over SSL\.

 **Important**
 This policy does not allow any actions\.
 Use this policy in combination with other policies that allow specific actions\.